Hurricane Milton plows across Florida, pounding cities and whipping up tornadoes. At least 4 dead

 TAMPA, Fla.
-(AP) — Hurricane Milton barreled into the Atlantic Ocean on Thursday after plowing across Florida, pounding cities with ferocious winds and rain, and whipping up a barrage of tornadoes.
-It caused at least four deaths and compounded the misery wrought by Helene while sparing Tampa a direct hit.
+(AP) — Hurricane Milton barreled into the Atlantic Ocean on Thursday after plowing across Florida, where it knocked out power to more than 3 million customers and whipped up a barrage of tornadoes.
+The storm caused at least four deaths and compounded the misery wrought by Helene while sparing Tampa a direct hit.

-The storm tracked to the south in the final hours and made landfall as a Category 3 storm Wednesday night in Siesta Key, about 70 miles (112 kilometers) south of Tampa.
-While it caused a lot of damage and water levels may continue to rise for days, Gov. Ron DeSantis said it was not “the worst case scenario.”
+The system tracked to the south in the final hours and made landfall late Wednesday as a Category 3 storm in Siesta Key, about 70 miles (112 kilometers) south of Tampa.
+Damage was widespread, and water levels may continue to rise for days, but Gov. Ron DeSantis said it was not “the worst-case scenario.”

-The deadly storm surge feared for Tampa appears not to have materialized, though the situation in the area was still a major emergency.
-The storm brought up to 18 inches (45 centimeters) of rain to spots in the Tampa and St. Petersburg area.

-“We will better understand the extent of the damage as the day progresses,” he said.
-“The storm was significant but thankfully, this was not the worst case scenario.”
+“We will better understand the extent of the damage as the day progresses,” DeSantis said.

-As dawn broke Thursday, officials repeated that the danger had not passed: Storm surge warnings were issued for much of the east-central coast of Florida and northward into Georgia, and tropical storm warnings were in place along the coast into South Carolina.
+As dawn broke Thursday, officials repeated that the danger had not passed: Storm-surge warnings were posted for much of the east-central Florida coast and north into Georgia.
+Tropical storm warnings were in place along the coast into South Carolina.
 Officials in the hard-hit Florida counties of Hillsborough, Pinellas, Sarasota and Lee urged people to stay home, warning of downed power lines, trees in roads, blocked bridges and flooding.

 “We’ll let you know when it’s safe to come out,” Sheriff Chad Chronister of Hillsborough County, home to Tampa, said on Facebook.